YumaWorks/yangpp/docs/source/yangpp/introduction.rst

 A class is expected to "export" its class references using the :ref:`classref-stmt`.
 A separate statement is needed for each class instance used in a conceptual reference.

-A new syntax for a :ref:`class path string` can be used to reference conceptual instances of other classes.
-Each conceptual reference needs its own identifier.
-It is not enough to

 Example: